 The department will assess food imported to Australia for compliance with the new Information Standard where the food was packaged from 1 July 2018.
 If the imported product was packaged before 1 July 2018 and complied with the Food Standard Code, a manufacturer declaration or a statutory declaration by the importer must be supplied to the food inspection officer at the time of the food inspection.
 The department will include the following in their assessment of the food labelling:

 - Importers are required to ensure that the food labelling contains a country of origin claim within a box for ‘priority’ food so that this information can be easily found by consumers.
 For example:

 - Non priority food also requires a country of origin labelling claim but this does not need to be in a box.

 The classification of “priority” and “non- priority “ food can be found in the Country of Origin Food Labelling guide on the Australian Competition and Consumer Commission (ACCC) website.

-- The food labelling may also show the percentage of Australian-produced content in the imported food.
+The food labelling may also show the percentage of Australian-produced content in the imported food.
+For example:

 The Information Standard, which contains many examples of the new labelling for imported foods, is available from the Federal Register of Legislation.

-Where food labelling is non-compliant, the products may be either re-labelled, exported or destroyed.
+Where food labelling is found to be non-compliant, the products may be either re-labelled, exported or destroyed.